learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 mkdir Flatiron/code
 ```

+Then, in `.learn-config`, change the Learn directory to
+`/Users/<your-computer-username>/Flatiron/code`.
+If you want to store labs
+somewhere else, change this path to point to the desired location.
+Make sure the
+folders you point to exist!

 This location setting is only triggered when using the `learn open` command to
 open a lesson.
-Some students have encountered Ruby Gem issues when
-working in the default `Development/code` folder, so changing this now may be
-helpful in preventing issues later on.

 Save and close the `~/.learn-config` file.

+#### Optional VS Code Terminal Setup

-If you would like to use the terminal built-in to VS Code, you may need to update
+If you would like to use the terminal built into VS Code, you may need to update
 the settings.
+If you intend to use your regular terminal, you do not need to
+complete this step.

-To do this, while in VS Code, press `command(⌘) + shift(⇧) + p` and
+To update VS Code's terminal settings, while in VS Code, press
-search for `settings.json`.
+`command(⌘) + shift(⇧) + p` and search for `settings.json`.

 ![VS Code settings.json](https://curriculum-content.s3.amazonaws.com/onboarding/vs%20code%20settings.png)

-In this file, you should see opening and closing curly braces `{}` without anything
+In this file, you should see opening and closing curly braces `{}` without
-inside them.
+anything inside them.
 Add the following in between the braces:

 ```js
 "terminal.integrated.env.osx": {